British Urban Film Festival: 2022

 On 31 January 2022, highlights of The 2021 BUFF Awards ceremony were streamed exclusively on Bohemia Euphoria, a new UK streamer dedicated to showcasing diverse content.
 The ceremony took place at London's Peckhamplex cinema (in front of a live audience for the first time in 2 years) and was hosted by Femi Oyeniran for the fourth time in 6 years.
 Other guest presenters included director James Webber, actress Ruby Barker, actors Arnold Oceng, David Ajala, Andre Fyffe and Stephan Pierre Mitchell.
 The 3 live script awards were presented by lead judge Clare Anyiam-Osigwe.
-The recipient of the honorary award was Menelik Shabazz, a prominent Barbadian-British filmmaker and director of Burning an Illusion who passed away suddenly in June 2021.
+The recipient of the honorary award was Menelik Shabazz, a prominent Barbadian-British filmmaker and director of Burning an Illusion who died suddenly in June 2021.
 On behalf of his family, Menelik's friend, the actor and poet Victor Richards received the award which was presented to him by comedian and host Mr Cee.

 On 5 August 2022, festival director Justin Chinyere announced 94 official selections for the 17th British Urban Film Festival to be screened at Rich Mix from November 26 - December 3.
-The festival's opening night will be headlined by the World theatrical premiere of Emmanuel Anyiam-Osigwe's "Absolutely Marvellous", marking his debut in the director's chair.
+The festival's opening night will be headlined by the World theatrical premiere of Emmanuel Anyiam-Osigwe's Absolutely Marvellous, marking his debut in the director's chair.
 Filmed over a 5-year period, the documentary profiles the aptly named Marvel Opara, the visually impaired mother of British Olympic heavyweight boxer Joe Joyce.
 Featuring interviews with close friends, family and boxing figures including Frank Warren and Spencer Fearon, cameras follow Marvel in and around Putney (where she has lived for most of her life) as well as at ringside to be present for Joe's fights to get a sense of how she comes to terms with her disability.

 The 2022 British Urban Film Festival was hosted at Rich Mix in Shoreditch from 26 November - 1 December.
 The programme included a series of talks with representatives from All3Media, the British Film Institute, PBS and BET UK.
 For the first time ever, an animated feature formed part of the line-up with the UK premiere of RIFT (directed by Haz Dulull).